osrf/gazebo_tutorials/ros_urdf/tutorial.md

 To use a URDF file in Gazebo, some additional simulation-specific tags must be added to work properly with Gazebo.
 This tutorial explains the necessary steps to successfully use your URDF-based robot in Gazebo, saving you from having to create a separate SDF file from scratch and duplicating description formats.
-Under the hood, Gazebo will then convert the URDF to SDF automatically.
+Under the hood, Gazebo-classic will then convert the URDF to SDF automatically.

 ## Background